-Answer: 2 CFR 200.313(d)(1) and UGMS, III Subpart C,.32 list the required elements but do not provide definitions.
-At a minimum, your inventory list must contain the twelve elements listed below.
-You may choose to include additional elements per your agency's guidelines.
+Answer: 2 CFR 200.313(d)(1) and TxGMS list the required elements but do not provide definitions.
+At a minimum, your inventory list must contain the twelve elements listed below; however, you may choose to include additional elements per your agency's guidelines (a sample inventory list template may be found on the eGrants Website under "Updates/Forms".
 To clarify some of the requirements, a brief description is provided below: